not-blue/Leather-Recycling/README.md

 # Leather Recycling

-This Minecraft data pack allows players to recycle leather armor into leather and other items into rabbit hide.
+Recycle leather armor into leather, and item frames into rabbit hide.
+This pack also adds recipes for smelting rotten flesh into leather and deconstructing leather into rabbit hide, as well as the new bundle recipe from snapshot 24w33a.

 ### Recycles to leather
 - Leather helmet